threefoldfoundation/tft-price/readme.md

 The [tftprice.json](./tftprice.json) contains the price of TFT expressed in other currencies.

-- btc : The number of TFTs for 1 bitcoin
+- btc : The amount of TFTs for 1 bitcoin
+- usd : The amount of TFTs for 1 USD
+- eur : The amount of TFTs for 1 EURO